About Virtual Private Networking (VPN) at BC

-Note: VPN is not needed to access your BC email; you should use your BC email client for this.
-A VPN connection is also not needed for standard use of the Internet and web; this can be done through your ISP alone.
+Note: VPN is not needed to access your BC email.
+A VPN connection is also not needed for standard use of the Internet and web; this can be done through your Internet Service Provider (ISP) alone.

 Configuring a VPN connection to the BC network

 Important: When you connect to the BC network via VPN, you are agreeing to the University Technological and Information Resources policy, even if you are using a personally owned computer.